Breathing and stretching exercises for healthy practice and living

 The central problem is this – most of us focus on our breathing about as much as we think about how to walk, speak, or sit on a chair.
 Basically, we don’t think about it at all.
 And because of this, the connection between our mental focus and the physical activity itself becomes broken.

-In this short series of Piano Qigong “Breathing at the piano” articles, I will consider how we can use very simple exercises to help reestablish our awareness of breathing while at the piano.
+In this Piano Qigong article, I will consider how we can use very simple exercises to help reestablish our awareness of breathing while at the piano.

 Before trying the exercises, check that your posture at the piano is good:

 - Sit on the front half of the stool, with feet slightly apart and flat on the floor.

-- Sit up, and the small of your back should curve just a little inwards.
-Try rolling the pelvis and find a neutral position where you are neither slouching nor pushing the small of the back inwards too far.
+- Sit tall, and try rolling the pelvis and find a neutral position, where you are neither slouching nor forcing the small of the back inwards.

 - Draw up your height – imagine a golden thread coming out of the crown of your head, being pulled gently upwards.
 Tuck in the chin.

 - Place your hands gently in your lap.